kej715/DtCyber/NOS2.8.7/README.md

 specifying `all` as the product name, as in:

 >`node install-product all`

+New products are added to the repository from time to time, so this command is particularly useful for installing products that were not available when you first installed NOS 2.8.7 (or since the last time you executed the command).

 #### Standard CDC Products
 Installation scripts are currently available for the following standard CDC products.